genjax-dev/genjax-chi/docs/genjax/library/core/generative.md

 ## Generative functions

 The main computational objects in Gen are _generative functions_.
-These objects support an abstract interface of methods and associated types which allow inference layers to abstract over the implementation of the interface.
+These objects support an abstract interface of methods and associated types.
+The interface is designed to allow inference layers to abstract over implementations.

-Below, we document the base abstract class.
-Concrete generative function languages are described in their own documentation module.
+Below, we document the abstract base class, and illustrate example usage using concrete implementors.
+Full descriptions of concrete generative function languages are described in their own documentation module.

 ::: genjax.core.GenerativeFunction
     options: